bakkbone/bakkbone-florist-companion/README.md

 * Collect delivery/collection date at checkout
 * Set which weekdays you deliver
-* Set your same-day delivery cutoff globally
+* Set your lead time or same-day delivery cutoff globally
-* Set separate same-day cutoffs for specific delivery methods (ie. delivery areas)
+* Set separate lead times for specific delivery methods (ie. delivery areas)
 * Manage closure days (eg. public holidays) and fully booked dates in your dashboard
 * Optionally set timeslots (eg. 9am-12pm) for customers to choose from per delivery method and per day, and optionally set a fee for a timeslot
 * Restrict delivery methods per weekday